 Many women in perimenopause and menopause are likely to find intermittent fasting a far easier way to lose weight and reduce some of the menopause symptoms such as bloating that they may be suffering from at this time of their lives.
 Imagine how good it will feel to finally reduce that bloated menopause belly.

-Of all the ways to reduce menopause weight gain I have written about this is my all time favourite and I consider it to be the best diet for menopause weight gain.
+Of all the ways to reduce menopause weight and bloating I have written about this as my all-time favourite and I consider it to be the best diet for menopause weight gain.

 Back in the "olden days", as my two verbal terrorist teenagers put it, I used to do the 40 Hour Famine to raise awareness and donations for refugees and displaced people around the world.
 Intermittent fasting is nothing that extreme so if I can do 40 I can do 14 or even 16 hours and I am sure, with a little practice, so can you.

 Why Do Bloating And Weight Gain Happen In Menopause

 The fluctuation of your hormones especially estrogen and progesterone during perimenopause and menopause is the cause of many of the symptoms you will experience.

 These two hormones play an important role in maintaining the correct amount of water and bile in the body.
 As estrogen and progesterone levels lower the body can store more water leading to that bloated feeling.
 Bile affects the way you digest fats, as the levels in your body go up and down so does your ability to digest fat.
 This can open the way for wind or gas in the digestive system.